 Like other universities, Northwestern is concerned about the consequences of high-risk drinking and other drug use including poor academic performance, sexual assault, injury and law enforcement penalties.

-The Campus Coalition on Alcohol & Other Drugs was developed to create a university-wide plan to address this behavior.
+The Community Alcohol Coalition was launched in November 2013 to create a university-wide strategic plan.
 The Coalition, together with Northwestern University Health Promotion and Wellness, aims to create a campus environment that supports students in making responsible decisions.

 This site provides Northwestern students, parents, faculty, staff and neighbors a centralized 'hub' for information, policies, programs and services.